Aryankpoor/Mini-web-projects/README.md

 People who have their any 4 pull requests merged will have the option of planting a tree in their name or claiming a hacktoberfest special tee along with some
 Cool laptop stickers.
 Hacktoberfest 2022 is from 26 September 2022 to 31 October 2022

-This repository is hacktoberfest accepted.
-Which means all valid Pull requests that are accepted in this repository count towards your hacktoberfest participation.
 #### This repository is hacktoberfest accepted.
 Contribute anything in different folders :
 1. Web dev